-We check our coats and are shown to seats in the atrium where we will start off with some aperitifs.
-It is a black-tiled space with white leather couches, chrome finishings and a floor-to-ceiling mirror.
+We check our coats and are shown to seats in the restaurant atrium where we will start off with some aperitif drinks.
+The Man Behind The Curtain restaurant in Leeds is a black-tiled space with white leather couches, chrome finishings and a floor-to-ceiling mirror.

 Our tipples arrive, and we spend an enjoyable bit of time chatting, and anticipating the meal to come.

 Midway through our drinks, the first dish arrives, an amuse-bouche that is a tasty bit of spiced tuna with fisherman's friend - it is delicious and sets the tone for what is to come.

 A little while later we are led deeper into the room, to be seated at a similarly achromatic black and white marble table.